gvwilson/thirdbit/fiction/madica/index.md

 Today's goal was to finish off the walls.
 They stood two pieces of cardboard rescued from the recycling upright and started piling snow between them.
-Scoop, plop, scoop, plop... *zzzZZZing!*
+Scoop, plop, scoop, plop… *zzzZZZing!*

 Madica looked up, startled.
 "Did you hear that?" she asked.